gradlab/GC_NYC/README.md

 #### SupplementaryFigure3_multiple_samples.R

 Script to plot SNP distances between isolates from the same patient collected both at the same visit or at different visits.

+#### assignGenogroups.py

+Script to assign genogroups based on ngmaster output.

+#### find_connections.py

+Script to find clusters based on a SNP distance threshold.

 #### mrca_clustering.R